dengste/org-caldav/README.md

   synchronously.

 * Pretty much everything besides SUMMARY, DESCRIPTION and time is ignored in iCalendar (like 'LOCATION', for instance).
-LOCATION works for google calendar, though.
+LOCATION has been reported to work for google calendar, though.

 #### How syncing happens (a.k.a. my little CalDAV rant)